bgrayburn/CV/CV/Rayburn_CV.md

 ### LED Costumes for Light City Festival 2017

-- Designed and assisted construction of light up costumes that synchronized color with the scenes in the performance for the Fluid Movement, a community performance movement group in Baltimore, for their 2017 Light City perforamnce
+- Designed and assisted construction of light up costumes that synchronized color with the scenes in the performance for the Fluid Movement, a community performance movement group in Baltimore, for their 2017 Light City performance
 - Designed and constructed Arduino based RGB LED controllers for each costume
 - Provided performance with real-time technical support